KDE/kde-builder/doc/using-kde-builder/advanced-features.md

 However, you may want to change the setting for environment variables that kde-builder does not provide an option for directly.
-For instance, to setup any required environment variables when running kde-builder on a timer such as Cron.
+For instance, to set up any required environment variables when running kde-builder on a timer such as Cron.
 This is possible with the [set-env](#conf-set-env) option.